rehierl/node-tree-outliner/1-3-hierarchies/1-2-hierarchy-of-sets.md

 Note that a set can not be an ancestor set to itself (no cycles).
 That is, because a set can not be an outer set to itself.
 Likewise, a set can not be a descendant set to itself.
-That is, because a set can not be an inner set to itself.
+That is because a set can not be an inner set to itself.

 Note that a non-empty strict setup always has one or more root sets.
 That is, because (1) a strict setup that only contains a single set has that set as its